 Based on your preliminary academic plan and college/departmental research, determine which term(s) are most desirable for study abroad while staying on track for graduation.
 You can study abroad for multiple summers and up to three semesters with the permission of your college.
 You do not have to take courses that apply to major, minor, or breadth requirements while studying abroad if you are able to satisfy those requirements in your remaining non-study abroad terms at Berkeley.
 It is also common for students to walk in their spring graduation ceremony, then participate on a summer study abroad program, administratively graduating with the summer degree list.

 Now for the fun part!
 Use our Explore tool to find one or more programs that align with your academic plan.
 (For example, with coursework that matches the criteria outlined by your major, minor, or college.)
-If you are having difficulty navigating the many programs offered, take advantage of advising services in 160 Stephens Hall.
+If you are having difficulty navigating the many programs offered, take advantage of advising services.

 Using program and host institution websites (if applicable), identify courses that are offered on your programs of interest, and create a tentative course list.
 Make special note of the unit value of the courses since many departments require a minimum unit value for credit.
 Course offerings are subject to change, so consider course alternatives in your planning.
 Also, make sure to note and plan for any course prerequisites of the courses you wish to take abroad.